-Life Pacific College is located in the suburban setting of San Dimas, California, less than an hour from Los Angeles.
+Life Pacific College is located in the suburban setting of San Dimas, California, in the suburbs of Los Angeles.

-If you want to see Life Pacific College for yourself, plan a visit.
+If you would like to see Life Pacific College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 210 to San Dimas, or book a flight to the nearest airport, Ontario International.